Lauren-Petrillo/dsc-phase-1-project/README.md

 ### Gross Visual 1
 <img src='images/avg_genre_rating.png'>

+* As you can see from the above graph, Sci-Fi, Adventure, and Animation are the highest grossing genres

 ### Gross Visual 2
 <img src='images/studio_world_gross.png'>

+* As you can see from the above graph, BV, WB, and Fox are the highest grossing movie studios

 ### Gross Visual 3
 <img src='images/updated_top_directors.png'>

+* As you can see from the above graph, the top two highest grossing directors are Ridley Scott and Steven Spielberg

 ## Recommendations